4 gunmen kill newly sworn-in LG Secretary - Nigeria Today

 He added that he died on the way to hospital.

-“The man was in his farm in Ukanafun LGA when four unidentified gunmen shot him,” he said.
-(NAN)

-The post 4 gunmen kill newly sworn-in LG Secretary appeared first on BusinessDay : News you can trust.
+The post 4 gunmen kill newly sworn-in LG Secretary appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG